skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 Registers a custom store per Finbuckle instructions.
 The store we're implementing caches tenants for 48 hours.
 You can use any store you want.
 Finbuckle has several out of the box.

+- **.WithStrategy<ClaimsStrategy>(ServiceLifetime.Singleton);** Registers the Finbuckle
+strategy we're going to primarily use to resolve the tenant.

 - **.WithStrategy<FormStrategy>(ServiceLifetime.Singleton);** Registers the Finbuckle
-strategy we're going to primarily use to resolve the tenant.
-Resolving using claims will come later.
+strategy we're going to use during login and register.

 ##### Startup method UsePreAuthenticationMultitenantMiddleware
-Since our resolution strategy is the FormStrategy we are going simply add the default Finbuckle middleware here.
+Since our resolution strategies include claims, we dont want to configure our middleware here.

 ##### Startup method UsePostAuthenticationMultitenantMiddleware
-This is where we need to configure middleware for using claims.
+This is where we need to configure middleware when using claims.
 Claim resolution strategies must come after authentication middleware.

 ##### Notes about StartupHelpers